 COMPANY NAME/ SUB-CONTRACTOR’s SM/SE/SO shall stipulate SITE traffic regulations:

-- Vehicle should park side to side in car parks.
+- The vehicle should park side to side in car parks.

 - A vehicle may not be loaded beyond its load capacity.

 - Overhanging loads shall not be carried without authorization.